During the third year of life, most toddlers gain about 4 pounds (1.8 kilograms) and grow about 2 to 3 inches (5 to 8 centimeters).

 Most kids who are growing at or below the 5th percentile line on the growth chart are usually following one of these two normal variant growth patterns:

 Familial (genetic) short stature.
 These kids have inherited genes for short stature from their parents.
 Usually one or both parents, and often other relatives, are short.
 Although they are shorter than average, they grow at a normal rate and are otherwise healthy, showing no symptoms of medical problems that can affect growth.
 They generally enter puberty at an average age and reach a final adult height similar to that of their parents.
 In general, no treatment is recommended or known to be effective in significantly increasing their final adult height.

 Constitutional growth delay (delayed puberty).
-Although they are usually of average size in early infancy, these kids undergo a period of slower-than-average growth between 6 months and 2 years of age, causing them to fall to the 5th percentile or lower on the growth chart.
+Although they are usually of average size in early infancy, these kids undergo a period of slower-than-average growth between 6 months and 2 years of age, causing them to fall lower on the growth chart.
 After about age 2 or 3 years, kids with constitutional growth delay will grow at a normal childhood rate until they reach puberty and undergo a growth spurt at a later age than most other teens.
 Because they start puberty later, they will continue to grow after most teens have stopped, thus "catching up" to their peers in final adult height.
 Usually, there's a family history of this kind of growth pattern, and in general, there's no need for treatment.